openrails/openrails/Source/Documentation/Manual/physics.rst

 current release.
 It is based on the Westinghouse 26C and 26F air brake and controller system.
 Open Rails braking will parse the type of braking from the .eng file to determine if the braking physics uses passenger or freight standards, self-lapping or not.
-This is controlled within the Options menu as shown in :ref:`General Options <options-general>` above.

-Selecting :ref:`Graduated Release Air Brakes <options-general>` in *Menu > Options* allows partial release of the brakes.
-Some 26C brake valves have a cut-off valve that has three positions: passenger, freight and cut-out.
-Checked is equivalent to passenger standard and unchecked is equivalent to freight standard.

-The *Graduated Release Air Brakes* option controls two different features.
+There are two different features regarding graduated release of brakes.
-If the train brake controller has a self-lapping notch and the *Graduated Release Air Brakes* box is checked, then the amount of brake pressure can be adjusted up or down by changing the control in this notch.
-If the *Graduated Release Air Brakes* option is not checked, then the brakes can only be increased in this notch and one of the release positions is required to release the brakes.
+If the train brake controller has a self-lapping notch that provides graduated release, then the amount of brake pressure can be adjusted up or down by changing the control in this notch.
+If the notch does not provide graduated release, then the brakes can only be increased in this notch and one of the release positions is required to release the brakes.
+The list of notches that have graduated release can be found :ref:`here <physics-brake-controller>`.

-Another capability controlled by the *Graduated Release Air Brakes* checkbox is the behavior of the brakes on each car in the train.
-If the *Graduated Release Air Brakes* box is checked, then the brake cylinder pressure is regulated to keep it proportional to the difference between the emergency reservoir pressure and the brake pipe pressure.
-If the *Graduated Release Air Brakes* box is not checked and the brake pipe pressure rises above the auxiliary reservoir pressure, then the brake cylinder pressure is released completely at a rate determined by the retainer setting.
+To achieve a graduated release, the brake valves in the train cars must have this capability.
+If the BrakeEquipmentType() parameter in the Wagon() section contains "Graduated_release_triple_valve" or "Distributor", then the brake cylinder pressure is regulated to keep it proportional to the difference between the emergency reservoir pressure and the brake pipe pressure.
+If the brake valve is a "Triple_valve" instead, when the brake pipe pressure rises above the auxiliary reservoir pressure, the brake cylinder pressure is released completely at a rate determined by the retainer setting.

+Selecting :ref:`Graduated Release Air Brakes <options-general>` in *Menu > Options* will force self-lapping notches in the brake controller to have graduated release.
+It will also force graduated release of brakes in triple valves.
+This option should be unchecked, except for compatibility problems with old MSTS stock.

 The following brake types are implemented in OR: